cobunny/Game-API-Design/README.md

     - Parameters: `user_name`, `attempts`
     - Returns: GameForm with initial game state.
     - Description: Creates a new Game. `user_name` provided must correspond to an existing user - will raise a NotFoundException if not.
-Number of `attempts` must NOT be the same as any existing game `attempts` number created by current `user_name`.
+If the number of `attempts` is the same as any existing game `attempts` number, created with the `user_name`, the previously created game with all its records will be deleted from database.
 Also adds a task to a task queue to update the average moves remaining for active games.

  - **get_game**
     - Path: 'game/{urlsafe_game_key}'